yournextstore/new.store/docs/new-store-prd.md

     -   **Mitigation:** The backend will parse the LLM's first response.
 If it contains more than just the HeroSection and basic settings, it can be treated as an error, potentially triggering a retry with more constrained parameters (e.g., `temperature=0`) or logging the anomaly.
 The server-side splicing of the hero from turn 1 into turn 2's full JSON acts as a final consistency guarantee.

 2.  **Client Handling of Dual Signals:** The client receives the final store URL via polling *and* eventually from the resolution of the original long-lived `POST` request.
-    -   **Mitigation:** The client should be designed to handle this gracefully, e.g., by acting on the first signal that indicates completion and then ignoring or aborting the other.
-Stopping the poll once `full_ready` or `failed` is received is crucial.
+    -   **Mitigation:** The client should be designed to handle this gracefully, e.g., by acting on the first signal that indicates completion (likely from polling `store_ready`) and then ignoring or aborting the other.
+Stopping the poll once `store_ready` or `failed` is received is crucial.

 3.  **Token Costs & Caching:** Sending the full prompt for the first (hero-only) turn might seem inefficient.
     -   **Mitigation:** Major LLM providers (like OpenAI) offer prompt caching.
 If the initial parts of the prompt are identical between Turn 1 and Turn 2 (which they will be in the chat history), the cost for reparsing those tokens is often waived or significantly reduced for the second call, making the overall cost increase marginal.

-4.  **Serverless Function Timeouts:** The entire two-turn process, including image generation, must complete within the serverless function execution limit.
+4.  **Serverless Function Timeouts:** The entire multi-turn process, including image generation, must complete within the serverless function execution limit.
     -   **Mitigation:** Vercel's current timeout of 600 seconds for Hobby/Pro plans is well above our typical ~50-90 second total generation time.
-If using periodic `response.write(' ')` for keep-alive, ensure it doesn't interfere with the final JSON response of the `POST` request if not using chunked encoding deliberately.
-Polling makes this less of a concern for the client's perception of progress.
+Polling makes this less of a concern for the client's perception of progress for the initial steps.

 5.  **Database Load & Bloat:** Polling and storing intermediate JSON increases database interactions.
     -   **Mitigation:** The polling rate (1/sec) and the number of writes per job are low. `JSONB` is efficient for storing JSON.
 The cron job for cleaning up old `generation_jobs` records will prevent long-term bloat.